Tax-Calculator Records#

 _adjust(year)[source]#

-Adjust value of income variables to match SOI distributions Note: adjustment must leave variables as numpy.ndarray type
+Adjust value of PUF income variables to match SOI distributions Note: adjustment must leave variables as numpy.ndarray type

 _extrapolate(year)[source]#